tcristi74/yamsleu_server/README.md

 # yams-leu
 yams-leu = Yahtzee style game, but way more complex.

-Though it's played with five dices, it is all about strategy.
+Despite the fact that it's played with five dices, it is all about strategy.
 Yes, luck might be involved and sometimes badly needed but the game is closer to chess that craps I would say.

 ---
 ## Quick History